dotnet/runtime/docs/design/tools/illink/feature-switch-attributes.md

 Note that this analysis does require the analyzer to understand the relationship between `RequiresDynamicCodeAttribute` and `RuntimeFeature.IsDynamicCodeSupported`, so it would still require either hard-coding this relationship in the analyzer, or representing it via an attribute model for feature switches.

 There may be more complex implementations of feature guards that the analyzer would not support.
 In this case, the analyzer would produce a warning on the property definition that can be silenced if the author is confident that the return value of the property reflects the referenced feature.

+We may also want to add support for such validation in ILLink and ILCompiler, though this may be slightly costlier than adding support in the analyzer.

 ### Feature guards and constant propagation